Free Online Wedding Dance Lessons

 2- Leading and Following

-Leading and following are important concepts in partner dancing.
+Leading and following skills are important concepts that you need to master to dance with your partner.
 One partner takes the role of the leader, while the other partner takes the role of the follower.
+This is the only way you'll be able to dance together.

 The leader is responsible for initiating the movements and transitions in the dance, while the follower responds to these signals and executes the movements in a coordinated manner.
 The leader sets the pace, direction, and style of the dance, while the follower follows along and adjusts to the leader's movements.